Dfind

 - Can search files not available otherwise - eg Delphi can search

-project and Form files
+project and Form files for wanted text

-- Several ways to view files found
+- Several ways to view the text and files found

 - Can search filenames as well